Skip to main content

 Since we created our system, it's time to break it down into subsystems or parts.

 • Now, right-click on the new Fan component in the navigation pane and select + Add component.
 Name the new component Propeller.
-Expand the fan component to see the new sub-component in the navigation tree.
+Afterwards, expand the fan component to see the new sub-component in the navigation tree.

-• Repeat to create the Fan's sub-components MotorSpeed_controller, and Structure.
-You can click the “Enter” button from the keyboard or select the Create & add new option to create multiple components without leaving the popup.
+• Repeat to create the Fan's sub-components MotorSpeed_Controller, and Structure.
+You press the “Enter” button from your keyboard or select the Create & add new option to create multiple components without leaving the popup.

-• Your components tree should now look like this:
+• Your components tree should now look like in the Figure Fan Structure.

-In Valispace, Valis are parameters of components that contain your engineering values.
+In Valispace, Valis are technical parameters that contain your engineering values.
 Valis have properties such as formulas, values, history, and much more.
 Your newly created components already contain two Valis, Mass and PowerConsumption.
 So, let's go ahead and add value to your Valis!

 Change the Mass and the Power Consumption Value

-• If you wish to see more information and attributes for your Valis, you can expand the Vali by clicking on the vali name.
-This opens up the “details” page of the vali where you can also edit its formula here.
-But for now, let's change the values within the list view
+• If you wish to see more information and attributes for your Valis, you can simply click on the Vali name.
+This opens up the “details” page of the Vali, where you can also edit its formula.
+But for now, let's just change the values within the list view

-• In the list view, double-click on the 0g and 0W values for the following components (marked yellow in the screenshot), enter the new values by double-clicking on the cells, and press enter:
+• In the list view, double-click on the 0g and 0W values for the following components and enter the new values by double-clicking on the cells.

 • Motor: Mass = 110gPowerConsumption = 1W

-• Note that Valispace has automatically calculated the Mass of the Fan to 235g or 0.235 kg and its PowerConsumption to 1.1W
+• Note that Valispace has automatically calculated the total Mass of the Fan to 235g or 0.235 kg and its total PowerConsumption to 1.1W.

 When users input the “Value” of a property, it is essential to include both the numerical value and its unit, formulated together, as showcased in the example above: 110g.